Video-Assisted Thoracic Surgery (VATS)

 How are VATS procedures performed?

 Video-assisted thoracic surgery procedures are considered for surgeries that require precision and do not require open access.
 A surgeon does the surgery through several tiny "keyhole" incisions.
 The surgeon can see inside with the help of a tiny camera inserted through one of the incisions.
 The camera projects a video of the surgical proceeding onto a monitor in the operating room.
 Robotic arms may be used to perform the surgery, using miniature surgical instruments that are also passed into the chest via the keyhole incisions.
 If necessary, this method can be abandoned during surgery and the surgeon can take over with a more traditional laparoscopic or open surgery approach.
-Read more on how Virginia Hospital Center performs this procedure in HealthReach.
+To find out more about this procedure, please read Newsletter Article.

 What are the advantages of VATS vs. the open approach?